Website York University Libraries

 About York University

 York University has a policy on Accommodation in Employment for Persons with Disabilities and is committed to working towards a barrier-free workplace and to expanding the accessibility of the workplace to persons with disabilities.
-Candidates who require any accommodation at any stage during the selection process should contact the chair of the search committee at email@example.com.
+Candidates who require accommodation during the selection process are invited to contact the chair of the search committee at firstname.lastname@example.org.

 Consideration will be given to those who have followed non-traditional career paths or had career interruptions.

 York University is an Affirmative Action (AA) employer and strongly values diversity, including gender and sexual diversity, within its community.
-The AA Program, which applies to women, members of racialized groups, Indigenous peoples, persons with disabilities, and those who identify as 2SLGBTQ+, can be found at https://acadjobs.info.yorku.ca or by calling the AA line at 416-736-5713.
-Applicants wishing to self-identify can do so by downloading, completing, and submitting this voluntary self-identification form.
+The AA Program, which applies to women, members of racialized groups, Indigenous peoples, persons with disabilities, and those who self-identify as 2SLGBTQ+, can be found at http://acadjobs.info.yorku.ca/ or by calling the AA line at 416-736-5713.
+Applicants wishing to self-identify can do so by downloading, completing, and submitting a voluntary self-identification form (see link below).

 All qualified candidates are encouraged to apply; however, Canadian citizens, permanent residents, and Indigenous peoples in Canada will be given priority.
-No application will be considered without a completed mandatory Work Status Declaration form..
+No application will be considered without a completed mandatory Work Status Declaration form (see link below).

-The deadline for receipt of completed applications has been extended to 10 February 2023.
-Longlisted candidates will be invited for brief online interviews 23-27 February.
-Reference letters for shortlisted candidates will be due by 16 March.
-Interviews will be online, scheduled 21-27 March 2023; there will be a presentation and interview in the morning and additional meetings in the afternoon.
-Please contact the chair of the search committee should any accommodations be required.
+The deadline for receipt of completed applications is March 31, 2023.
+We anticipate that longlisted candidates will be invited for brief online interviews in late April 2023.
+Reference letters for shortlisted candidates will be due in early May 2023.
+Interviews will be scheduled in person from May 8-12, 2023; there will be a presentation and interview in the morning and additional meetings in the afternoon.

 Candidates must provide a current CV, a cover letter addressing the stated qualifications and experience relevant to the responsibilities, and a completed Work Status Declaration form.
 An optional component is the voluntary AA self-identification form (see Hiring Policies).
 Candidates who proceed to a final interview will later be asked to provide names and contact information for three professional references.